Founding Leadership Team

 Mr. Holte’s education as well as his work experience uniquely prepares him for leading Cristo Rey Orange County as the founding President.

 Mrs. Karelyn Roberts is an accomplished and results-driven leader, with a proven background in developing and delivering differentiated and measurable high-quality professional learning, project management, leadership coaching and development, employee relations, systems design, and program evaluation.
-A Southern Californica native, she has spent fourteen years in Texas prior to joining Cristo Rey Orange County, serving as a principal in Castleberry Independent School District and a principal, assistant principal, and teacher Fort Worth ISD.
+A Southern California native, she has spent fourteen years in Texas prior to joining Cristo Rey Orange County, serving as a principal in Castleberry Independent School District and a principal, assistant principal, and teacher Fort Worth ISD.
 Prior to her time in Texas, Mrs. Roberts worked as a teacher’s assistant and long-term substitute at Juvenile Court and Community Schools in San Diego, CA.

 Founding Vice President, Corporate Work Study, Susan McKeever